 Many immigrants come to the United States seeking safety when they are forced to flee their home countries, and asylum can be granted to those who meet specific criteria.
 Unfortunately, turbulent political environments can make obtaining asylum status exceptionally challenging.
 Hiring capable legal representation will almost certainly increase the likelihood of success.

 Our Phoenix asylum lawyers can help you and your family if you are seeking protection in the U.S. due to racial, religious, political, or other forms of prosecution.
-Our team at Federal Immigration Counselors has over 30 years of experience and is not afraid to take on complex cases.
-Whether you are looking to voluntarily apply for asylum from within the country or need to request asylum as a removal defense, we can provide knowledgeable representation and fight for your future in the United States.
+Our team at Federal Immigration Counselors has over 30 years of legal experience and is not afraid to take on complex asylum cases.
+Whether you are looking to voluntarily apply for asylum from within the country or need to request asylum as a removal defense, we can provide knowledgeable legal representation and fight for your future in the United States.

 To successfully seek asylum, an immigrant will need to have experienced or have legitimate reason to fear future persecution in their home country.
 This persecution must be based on the immigrant’s religion, political beliefs, race, national origin, or membership in a particular social group.
 Persecution on other grounds will not necessarily make someone eligible for asylum.

 Unjustified imprisonment, torture, violence, or threats of violence will all generally constitute “persecution” for purposes of asylum eligibility.
 Patterns of persecution may be perpetrated by a home country’s government or any organized force the government cannot or will not control.

 When attempting to obtain asylum status, you will need to provide substantial evidence that you (and your family) were the subject of prosecution or that will likely be impacted by patterns of persecution given your race, religion, political affiliations, national origin, or membership in a particular social group.
 Our Phoenix asylum attorneys can review your circumstances, advise whether you have a strong case, and help you prepare your request.